-5.2 Supply Chains
+Supply Chains

-During the Reporting Period, HHSL conducted a preliminary assessment of the risks of forced labour and child labour in our supply chains by initiating the mapping of key direct suppliers, including categorizing certain suppliers based on high-risk locations and high-risk industries.
+HHSL continues to assess the risks of forced labour and child labour in our supply chains through the mapping of key direct suppliers, including categorizing certain suppliers based on high-risk locations and high-risk industries.
 We acknowledge that certain manufacturing regions and materials carry a higher risk of forced labour and child labour due to its prevalence in specific countries, regions, and industries.